risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 Assuming your ``vrpn_client_node`` is still running from :ref:`optitrack-interface` on your ODROID, we will republish it to another topic by ``relay`` command.

-You will need to run MAVROS node in order to connect ODROID to the flight controller.
-Separate terminal on ODROID (CTRL + ALT + F2/F3/F4)
+You will need to run MAVROS node by openning a new separate terminal on ODROID (CTRL + ALT + F2/F3/F4)

 .. code-block:: bash

-	roslaunch mavros px4.launch fcu_url:=/dev/ttyUSB0:921600 gcs_url:=udp://@192.168.0.119:14550
+	roslaunch mavros px4.launch fcu_url:=/dev/ttyUSB0:921600 gcs_url:=udp://@192.168.0.105:14550

-``ttyUSB0`` should match the serial port ID in your ODROID.
-Use ``ls /dev/ttyUSB*`` command on your odroid to see if serial port is connected.
+wher ``fcu_url`` is the serial port that connects ODROID to the flight controller.
+Use ``ls /dev/ttyUSB*`` command on your Odroid to see if serial port is connected.
 Parameters ``gcs_url:=udp://@192.168.0.119:14550`` is used to allow you to receive data to ``QGroundControl`` on your machine (that has to be connected to the same WiFi router).
 Adjust the IP to match your PC IP, that runs ``QGroundControl``.

 Relay the Mocap data to the flight controller